Last Updated on November 17, 2025 by Sam

 Tips for Visiting Jodd Fairs

-Nearby night markets – The One Ratchada Night Market is around a 20 minute walk from Jodd Fairs, and is well worth visiting if you have the time.
+The One Ratchada Night Market is around a 20-minute walk from Jodd Fairs, and is well worth visiting if you have the time.
 It’s another impressive night market with a good variety of food, drink, and clothes stalls.

 If you walk another 10 minutes from The One Ratchada then you can visit The Street Ratchada Night Market.
-This market is a little less impressive but is worth visiting if you’re nearby and have the time.
+This market is a little less impressive but is still worth a visit.

-The advantage of being stood is that you can wander around the market more to enjoy more of the stalls – so even if you don’t get a seat it’s not a problem!
+The advantage of standing is that you can wander around the market more to enjoy more of the stalls, so even if you don’t get a seat, it’s not a problem.

-Bring small notes and coins – As with most markets in Bangkok, the majority of stalls will only accept cash payment.
-It’s important to have some small notes and change, as in some instances stalls won’t have change for bigger notes like 1,000 Baht.
+As with most markets in Bangkok, the majority of stalls will only accept cash payment.
+It’s important to have some small notes and change, as most stalls won’t have change for bigger notes like 1,000 Baht.

 Must-Do Tours in Bangkok